keybase/client/desktop/docs/installer_and_updater_architecture.md

 ## Installer and Updater Architecture

-(Background: Gabriel talked to cjb about how the installer works and should work in future, and we wrote up notes for everyone to review.)
+(Background: Gabriel talked to cjb about how the install/update flow works today and should work in future, and we wrote up notes for everyone to review.)

 ### Installer

 Let's start with OS X, because it's the most challenging environment as well as the one that's had the most work done on it.

-We have many components to keep up to date, some requiring special privileges:
+We have components to keep up to date, some requiring special privileges:

 1. The Go client/service binary
 2. The Electron app